Usbac/wolff/docs/en/container.md

 ### Add singleton

-`singleton(string $class, $val)`
+`singleton(string $class, $val): void`

 Adds a new singleton class to the container.

-When adding a singleton and calling it throught the container, the container will make only one instance no matter how many time it's being called.
+When adding a singleton and calling it throught the container, the container will make only one instance no matter how many times it's being called.
 Just like a singleton or a 'static class'.

 ```php
 Container::singleton('user', function() {